-Transfer of Credit
+Transfer of Credit.
 Transfer of graduate credits earned at other universities.

-A course that was completed at another college or university may be considered for transfer to a Master's program provided that: a) the course is classified as a graduate course; b) the course was not taken as part of a previous Master's degree program at another institution; c) the grade in the course is B or better.
+A course that was completed at another college or university may be considered for transfer to a Master's program provided that: a) the course was taken at an accredited institution in the United States; b) the course is classified as a graduate course; c) the course was not taken as part of a previous earned degree at another institution; d) the grade in the course is B or better.
 The maximum number of hours that may be transferred toward a Master's degree is 6.
 Transfer of courses for PhD degree candidates are held to the same standards for transfer credits, but are not limited in terms of the count of credit hours.